Author: BALM

 By the end of the project, we had more pages of reports than published stories.

-I remember telling my colleagues:
+" I remember telling my colleagues: We're not journalists anymore, we're bureaucrats wiht a camera."

 The most absurd part was that we had the money in the budget but weren’t allowed to spend it on what we actually needed: a warm meal and a place to sleep.